I-2-1-87.Expedited Requests for Clarification - Procedures

 If the claim(s) was remanded by a Federal court due to an incomplete file or an inaudible or missing hearing recording, the HO must also obtain a written statement from the attorney who represented the claimant in Federal court, or from the claimant, if he or she was unrepresented (pro se) in court.
 This written statement will indicate that the attorney or claimant agrees that the AC remand may be vacated because the incomplete or lost file, or the inaudible or lost hearing recording, was found.
 A sample statement is included in subsection C below.
 If the attorney, or claimant appearing pro se, does not agree, the expedited clarification process cannot be used.

 3. Request Office of the Chief Administrative Law Judge (OCALJ) Approval

-Once steps 1 and 2 (if applicable) are complete, the HOD, GS, or other HO management official will submit the expedited clarification request to OCALJ via fax or email, addressed to the branch chief of the Field Practices Branch, Division of Field Procedures (DFP).
-Faxed requests are sent to (703) 605-8501, and email requests to ¦¦¦ODAR OCALJ DFP.
+Once steps 1 and 2 (if applicable) are complete, the HOD, GS, or other HO management official will submit the expedited clarification request to OCALJ via email, addressed to the branch chief of the Field Practices Branch, Division of Field Procedures (DFP).
+Send email requests to ¦¦¦OHO OCALJ DFP.

 The request must include both: